zyreoo/juice/README.md

 ## New to making games? 👾

 No problem!
 Me too.
-Try learning
+Try using Unity or Godot!

 ## How do I spend 100 hours making the game? 💻